 A kit will occasionally fall from the nest or be left behind as the mother transfers her brood from their nest to a new site.

-If you come to encounter a baby squirrel alone at the foot of a tree or on the grass, you may need to intervene.
+You may need to intervene if you encounter a baby squirrel alone at the foot of a tree or on the grass.
 But, before you build a cozy little shoebox for your new squirrel pal, you should pay close attention to your surroundings as you near the baby squirrel.

 Leave the kit alone if you hear the mother chattering or “barking” as you get closer to her infant.
 Then, when you’re gone, the mother will come after you.
 On the other hand, if you don’t hear any chattering from the mother, it’s time to pick up the kit.